Nurse infected with Ebola in Spain cleared of disease

 Romero tested negative twice with a 48-hour interval between examinations.
 She will not be discharged from hospital until she has fully recovered.
 Ebola can cause severe damage to vital organs like the kidneys and liver.

-The virus spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhoea.
+The virus spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.

 Romero had cared for two priests repatriated from West Africa with the disease who later died.
 She was treated in an isolation unit at the hospital.